polent/b/content/blog/MCPServerInDesignSystemWorkflows/MCPServerInDesignSystemWorkflows.md

 Start small.
 Connect one MCP server (e.g., Figma).
 Try simple prompts to pull metadata or screenshots.
 Once stable, add Jira and Storybook.

-Over time, you’ll see your design system evolve from a manual process to a connected, intelligent workflow — a true **continuous experience pipeline**.
+Over time, you’ll see your design system evolve from a manual process to a connected, intelligent workflow: a true **continuous experience pipeline**.